arnaudj/edu-book-notes/practical-module-federation.md

 This outputs the module as defined in the Header implementation.

 It will also *load any shared packages required* by this module, reusing already loaded ones, if any and if version matches.

+## 1.5 Deploying federated modules

+Set `publicPath` based on where the module will be deployed (server, S3, CDN, ...)

+It can be adjusted based on webpack argument's `mode` / `env` vars, or set to `auto`.

+Same for `remotes`'s URLs.
+It's also possible to set `remotes`' origin dynamically at runtime with plugin [external-remotes-plugin](https://github.com/module-federation/external-remotes-plugin)